 Comal County Court at Law #3

-The County Court at Law #3 Courtroom is located on the second floor of the Historic Courthouse in downtown New Braunfels (See driving directions).
-Court begins at 8:30 a.m.
-Hearings are set for 9:00 am, 10:00 am or 1:30 pm.
+The County Court at Law Courtrooms and offices are located on the first floor of the Comal County Landa Annex building in downtown New Braunfels.
+See driving directions.
+The Courtroom is generally open from 8:30 to 12:00 and 1:30 to 5:00.
 All hearings are open to the public.

 All defendants should be prepared to pay Court cost on the day his/her case is disposed of.
 It is the Courts recommendation that defendants bring a minimum of $500.00 to cover cost and fees.
 The county accepts MasterCard, Visa, money orders, cashier's checks and cash.
 NO CHECKS.